11 Authentic Russian News Resources All Learners Should Know

 So, go ahead, grab some news.
 Read about recent elections, upcoming movie releases or even unusual foods that different cultures relish during the holidays to expand and enrich your Russian conversational repertoire.
 Your vocabulary will grow to encompass all these topics in no time.

-The Starter Guide for Learning Russian with the News
+Tips for Learning Russian with the News

 Chances are, especially if you’re a beginning Russian language learner, you’re not going to be able to translate every story you read word for word.
 That goes double for video and audio news clips.
 But that’s okay.